yeslogic/prince-docs/docs/gen-content.md

 #### Initializing and incrementing counters

-To use a counter, it first needs to be initialized with the `` property, which can be applied to any element and initializes one or more counters to the specified values, or to zero if no value is specified.
+To use a counter, it first needs to be initialized with the `counter-reset` property, which can be applied to any element and initializes one or more counters to the specified values, or to zero if no value is specified.
 The property can be used to reset a counter by re-initializing it.

 Unless the resetting of a counter creates a nested counter, the scope of the counter includes the current element and all of its following siblings.

-The `` property applies to any element and increments or decrements one or more counters by the specified values, or by one if no value is specified.
+The `counter-increment` property applies to any element and increments or decrements one or more counters by the specified values, or by one if no value is specified.

-The `` and `` properties are ignored on elements whose `` property has the value `none`.
+The `counter-increment` and `counter-reset` properties are ignored on elements whose `display` property has the value `none`.

 #### Displaying counters

-Once initialized, a counter can be displayed with either the `counter()` or `counters()` function in a `` property.
+Once initialized, a counter can be displayed with either the `counter()` or `counters()` function in a `content` property.

-The `counter()` function generates a value for the innermost counter, formatted in the optional counter style (decimal by default - see ).
+The `counter()` function generates a value for the innermost counter, formatted in the optional counter style (decimal by default - see [Counter styles](doc-latest/gen-content.html#counter-styles)).

-The `counters()` function concatenates counters on different levels, separated with the separator string and formatted in the optional counter style (decimal by default - see ).
+The `counters()` function concatenates counters on different levels, separated with the separator string and formatted in the optional counter style (decimal by default - see [Counter styles](doc-latest/gen-content.html#counter-styles)).

 CSS